mbezjak/napalm/README.md

    `foobar`...

 ### How to write napalm plugin
+napalm exposes these functions to any napalm plugin:

+ * url
+    Used to define URL location(s) where a program can be downloaded from.
+    _args_: (String...) one or more URLs.
+Use `VERSION` property when constructing URLs.
+ * set_env
+    Used when generating script file to set specified environmental property.
+    _args_: (String) name of environmental property that should be set to a location of extracted program
+ * set_path
+    Used when generating script file in order to update `PATH` variable.
+    _args_: (String) flat (`true` or `false`) indicating if `PATH` should be updated to include `bin` directory from extracted program (defaults to `false`)

-A plugin should contain just one call to `url` function.
-Arguments should be one or more urls where a program can be downloaded.
+A plugin should contain a call to `url` function.
+Arguments should be one or more urls where a program can be downloaded from.
 Plugin has access to `VERSION` property in order to create an url.
 Here is an example of a simple plugin:

     $ url "http://www.example.com/download?name=foo&version=${VERSION}.tar.gz"